cpempire/soupy/README.md

 PDEs.

-SOUPy has been developed and in active development to incorporate advanced algorithms and capabilities, including
+SOUPy has been developed and in active development to incorporate advanced approximation algorithms and capabilities, including
 - PDE-constrained operator/tensor/matrix products,
 - symbolic differentiation (of appropriate Lagrangians) for the derivation of high order mixed derivatives (via the FEniCS interface),